IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

 *A:* The library communicates with RealSense devices directly via the UVC and USB protocols.
-It does not link against DSAPI or IVCAM-DLL.
+It does not link against the RealSense SDK.
 Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
   * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
   * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
   * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows